 Environment and Natural Resources Trust Fund (ENRTF) project requirements

-• Bi-annual written reports during the project
+- Bi-annual written reports during the project

-• Project update meetings during the project
+- Bi-annual project update meetings during the project

-• Final written report at the end of the project
+- Final written report at the end of the project

 We will let you know when written reports are due.
-Submit written reports through the grant portal (WizeHive).
+Submit written reports through the grant portal, WizeHive.

 Writing reports

-When writing reports, please provide high-level, easy-to-read summaries of your progress.
-Please write for a non-technical audience rather than for academic peers or other specialists in the field.
+When writing reports, please provide high-level, easy-to-read summaries of your progress in 200 words or less.
+Write for a non-technical audience rather than for academic peers or other specialists in the field.
+Your reports are used when we give updates to the LCCMR.

 Contact

 For questions about reporting, contact Heather Koop at [email protected].

 Outreach and dissemination expectations